Perfect Pair Sale

 The right shoes are just as important as the right orthotics.
 For your insoles to work their best, they need to be in a supportive shoe that can accommodate them.
 Look for footwear with removable insoles and enough depth to prevent your heel from slipping out.
 Aetrex offers a wide variety of women's footwear and men's footwear designed with built-in arch support that also work seamlessly with our orthotics.
 Pairing quality insoles with well-fitting, supportive shoes creates the ideal environment to help alleviate pain from conditions like plantar fasciitis and flat feet, giving you a solid foundation for every step.

-When to See a Professional
+Is It Time to See a Podiatrist?

 While finding the right insoles can make a world of difference, sometimes you need a professional opinion.
 If your foot pain is persistent, severe, or getting in the way of your daily activities, it’s a good idea to check in with a podiatrist or physical therapist.
 They can give you a definitive diagnosis and help you create a comprehensive plan to get you back on your feet comfortably.
 Think of it as an important step in taking control of your long-term foot health.